 Featherdown has several glamping spots all over Europe.
 The one they have in Switzerland is located in Valais specifically in Lötschental.

-The Wallis Collection is situated in the Village of Blatten, a small hamlet with 14 inhabitants, located about 90 kilometers of Bern.
+The Wallis Collection is situated in the Village of Blatten, a small hamlet with 14 inhabitants, located about 90 kilometers from Bern.

 Within a thriving farm filled with sheep and cows, you’ll be staying in the Canvas Frills Lodge with Separate Showers.
 It’s a large two-bedroom “tent” complete with kitchen, living and dining room, and en-suite bathroom.
 The 52 square meters of living space is protected by thick protective canvas.